ojuuji/rb.db/docs/readme.md

 In case of [super sets](https://rebrickable.com/help/sets-types/) inventories from the included sets are not considered.
 For example, [K10194-1](https://rebrickable.com/sets/K10194-1/), which has 8 sets, has 0 parts in total.

 The same considerations are used for `num_sets` and `num_parts` columns in the stats tables:

 - super sets never affect both these columns
 - when calculating number of sets, minifig parts are treated as parts of the set.
 I.e. no matter if part/color combination is included in one or more of the set minifigs and/or in the set inventory, `num_sets` for this part/color is always incremented by one
 - when calculating number of parts, stats tables use "flattened" set inventory.
 This is a union of the set inventory parts and all inventory parts of the set minifigs, and does not include spare parts.
 I.e. the same that Rebrickable does when calculating total number of the set parts, as described in the example above.

-Additionally worth mentioning sets with multiple inventory versions.
+It is also worth mentioning the sets with multiple inventory versions.
 On Rebrickable it is not like only the latest version is valid.
 All versions are valid.
 Yet difference may be very subtle.
 For example, in [42114-1](https://rebrickable.com/sets/42114-1/) inventories v1 and v2 [differ in only one part](https://rebrickable.com/sets/compare/slow/?1-set=42114-1&2-set=42114-1&1-inv=67064&2-inv=122878) out of 2193 parts.

 In this case, for the stats purpose, `rb.db` takes the following approach.
 Additional inventory versions do not increase number of sets.
 And in calculating number of parts is used union of flattened set inventories from all inventory versions with duplicates removed.
 If different versions of flattened inventories have different number of parts for particular part/color combination, the larger one is used.